Designing Data-Intensive Applications: reading notes, part 2

 2. Each leader is a follower of the other leaders

-Multi-leader replication is much harder than single-leader replication and should be avoided when possible.
+Multi-leader replication is much harder than single-leader replication and should be avoided whenever possible.
 The reason for that is write conflicts between leaders.
 Now, the benefits are latency (e.g. multiple datacenters), reliability and write throughput.

 The typical use case is a multi-datacenter setup.
 Other use cases include multi-device offline applications or real-time collaborative applications, where each device/user is both a leader and a follower (no strict followers).